AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 Each row describes the average signal of pixels within each ROI for a single video frame.
 The values are computed online during data acquisition.
 The headers include:

-* `CPUTime` (software timestamp, in milliseconds, total time of the day)
 * `Fiber_0` Average signal values for Fiber_0's selected ROI.
 * `...`
 * `Fiber_N` Average signal values for Fiber_N's selected ROI.
 * `Background`: CMOS dark count floor signal
 * `ReferenceTime` Time of the trigger given by hardware (Harp)
-* `CameraFrameNumber` Frame counter given by the camera API or manually added by user (e.g. using OS counter for webcams)
+* `CameraFrameNumber` Frame counter given by the camera API.
-* `CameraFrameTime` rame acquisition time given by the camera API or manually added by the user (e.g. using OS scheduler for webcams)
+* `CameraFrameTime` Fame acquisition time given by the camera API or manually added by the user (e.g. using OS scheduler for webcams)

 #### ROI metadata files